 Time Out says

-Can I say the C-word?
-That’s right – Christmas.
-With only a few weeks until Jesus’s birthday, it’s time to start partying.
-Cue Chotto Matte.
-This vast Soho newcomer takes Japanese-Peruvian fusion (or Nikkei) and cranks up the volume.
-On the ground floor is a huge bar, which on our visit was a seething mass of suits and glamourpusses, all drinking cocktails against a vivid manga-style mural; for the restaurant, go up a floor.
+If you're looking for a good time, head to Soho.
+No, not for anywhere lit by a red light, but for a night at Chotto Matte.
+This vast Frith Street newcomer takes Japanese-Peruvian fusion (or Nikkei) and really cranks up the volume.
+On the ground floor is an enormous bar, which on our visit was a seething mass of suits and glamourpusses, all drinking cocktails against a vivid manga-style mural; for the restaurant, go up a floor.

 Aside from another mural to inject colour, this is a study in industrial prestige: the floors are black (marble), the ceilings are black (paint), the pillars are rough-cast concrete.
 Attractive staff (in black – what else?) work the floor.
 Robata chefs tend the grill.
 The menu offers a spectrum of the two cuisines, though with more Latin flavour than at other Nikkei restaurants.